-Mayline was using Query/400 to access IBM i data.
+Mayline was using Query/400 for IBM i data access.
 However, the number of employees with Query/400 skills was on the decline—and the IT department was receiving more requests for data than ever before.
 Keeping up was a struggle.
 Plus, users were requesting access to data in Microsoft Excel at an increasing rate.
 And Query/400 made that a challenge.

-When it came to reporting, Mayline was also plagued by many old-school printed reports—despite efforts to automate some of those reports.
+When it came to reporting, Mayline was also plagued with many printed reports—despite efforts to automate some of those reports.
 RPG programming was required to create them, and that took too much time.
-IT needed a way to simplify reporting while delivering the modern results Mayline leaders count on.
+IT needed a way to simplify reporting while delivering the results Mayline leaders count on.

-With Sequel, Mayline got exactly what they were looking for: a modern data access and reporting solution that works on their IBM i.
+With Sequel, Mayline got exactly what they were looking for: a powerful data access and reporting solution that works on their IBM i.

 Business intelligence dashboards in Sequel make it easy for anyone to access information they need.
 All Mayline employees need to do is open the dashboard in Sequel’s user-friendly interface.
 Then, they can see information at a glance and zoom in on the level of detail they want via dynamic drill-down.
 Getting data results in Microsoft Excel takes just a click.

-Sequel’s browser interface—Sequel Web Interface—also made it easy for Mayline to keep up with the demands of a modern workplace—namely, having multiple locations.
+Sequel’s browser interface—Sequel Web Interface—also made it easy for Mayline to keep up with the demands having multiple locations.
 With Sequel, they can standardize their queries and share both queries and reports from headquarters in Wisconsin to their facility in Arkansas—and beyond.

 Plus, Sequel maximizes on the existing SQL skills of Mayline staff to make reporting efficient.